 Then you can setup the config options

+Then click the debug button at the top right to debug your tests.
 That's it, now you can run your unit tests in debug mode through PHPStorm and you'll be able to step through your code.

 Get weekly updates to your email